 The rabbit nails must be checked regularly and if they are too long they must be cut.
 Special rabbits are scissors for this.
 Be careful not to cut the nail's life.
 This is the part of the nail that the blood vessels and nerves pass through.
 It is particularly painful if you cut this!
 With light rabbit nails you can see life running through the nail, cut the nail above it.
 With dark colored nails life is hard to see, you can then use the coat border as a guide.
 If you find it scary to cut the nails yourself, go to a rabbit groomer or the vet.
 These people can show you how to do it so you can do it yourself later!

 CLEANING THE RABBIT

 How often you have to clean the loft depends very much on how you have set it up and which floor cover you use.
-For example, if you do not have ground cover, but only a toilet, you are quickly ready and you only have to change the toilet every few days.
+For example, if you have no ground cover, but only a toilet, you will be ready quickly and you only have to change the toilet every few days.
 Clean the drinking bottle regularly and watch out for algae growth.
 This can happen both inside and outside.
 There are special thermo covers that prevent algae growth in the drinking bottle.
-For outside rabbits it is very important to keep the pen hygienic so that no flies are coming at it.
-Use safe detergents and rinse cleaned parts thoroughly with water.
+For outside rabbits, it is very important to keep the pen hygienic so that no flies come at it.
+Use safe cleaning agents and rinse cleaned parts thoroughly with water.

 A rabbit is a herbivore that means herbivore.
 Rabbits therefore need vegetable food with a lot of fiber.
 The best source of fiber is hay .
 Therefore always give your rabbit enough hay.
 A good benchmark is to give a piece of hay a day that is just as big as the rabbit itself.
 There is fiber in both hay and straw , but straw has almost no nutritional value, so hay is always preferred.